JohanWork/url-test/README.md

 # pytesturl

-This libary scanes a directory for all urls and test if any of them is invalid
+This library scan a directory for all urls and test if any of them is invalid

 ### Local Installment